BPP - Installing Protocol Server

 1. You can verify the registration by logging into the registry using this newly created username and password

-3. BPP - INSTALLATION OF BPP Protocol server using BecknOnix
+3. BPP - installation of BPP Protocol server using BecknOnix

 After completing the prerequisites and registry self-registration, the next step is to set up the BPP Protocol Server.